 Think Of Swaps For Your Favorite Unhealthy Foods

 Rather than giving up your favorite foods, find healthy alternatives!
 For example, instead of pasta use zucchini noodles.
 Instead of white rice, choose brown rice.
 Instead of cake, make a healthy mug cake.
-Every Saturday I post Smart Swaps!
-These are my favorite swaps that you may enjoy.

 Peel and Chop Your Veggies and Fruit